oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-dog-aka-digital-on-screen-graphic-on-your-videos/rule.md

 ---

-A digital on-screen graphic (or DOG) is a watermark logo image that broadcasters place in the corner of the screen area to create a brand identity for their program or broadcast.
+​A digital on-screen graphic (or DOG) is a watermark logo image that broadcasters place in the corner of the screen area to create a brand identity for their program or broadcast.

-Why is brand identity important during a video broadcast?
+Why is brand identity important during a video broadcast? ​

 Having a DOG is essential for a video to create instant professional brand recognition.
 It creates consistent branding that is visible no matter when or where the broadcast is played or replayed.